christasich/tidal_flat/README.md

 tides = tides.subset(start='2023', end='2033')
 ```

 Each functions returns a copy of your tide object.
 We first raise sea level by $`5 mm \cdot yr^{-1}`$, then amplify the tides by a factor of $`1.5`$, and finally take a subset of the data from 2020 to 2030.
-This is useful for modeling changes to the tides or sample subsets without having to rebuild or reload them from scratch!
+This is useful for modeling changes to the tides or sampling subsets without having to rebuild or reload them from scratch!

 Finally, we initialize our platform.